olamideetimiri/terraform-aws-multi-az-webapp/README.md

 CloudWatch is used to monitor infrastructure health and application performance.

-Key metrics such as EC2 CPU utilization and ALB HTTP error rates are tracked.
+Key metrics such as EC2 CPU utilisation and ALB HTTP error rates are tracked.

 CloudWatch alarms trigger when defined thresholds are exceeded and publish notifications to an SNS topic.

-This enables operational visibility and provides a mechanism for alerting when the system experiences abnormal behavior.
+This enables operational visibility and provides a mechanism for alerting when the system experiences abnormal behaviour.

 ---